Dismiss Modal

 “We understand that the emotional toll of a diagnosis like Abigail’s can be immense, and that is why we are here — to provide an extended network of support to help families cope through the process with as much ease and peace of mind as possible,” added Amanda.

-Valley Children’s Solid Tumor Program: Compassionate, Expert Care Every Step of the Way
+Valley Children’s Cancer and Blood Disorders Center: Compassionate, Expert Care Every Step of the Way

 At Valley Children’s, we are committed to providing expert medical care and compassionate support for patients at every stage.
-Our Solid Tumor Program offers comprehensive services for diagnosis and treatment of benign and malignant solid tumors, ranging from common to rare and complex conditions.
+Our Cancer and Blood Disorders Center offers comprehensive services for diagnosis and treatment of childhood cancers, ranging from common to rare and complex conditions.
 When medical care alone isn’t enough, our team — including nurse navigators, case managers, social workers, child life specialists and interpreter services — support families with their diverse and evolving needs